esmshub/player-scraper/README.md

   -download-files
         Download the latest rosters from the <Game> website (default false) -excel-export
-        Use Excel-compatible formulas instead of raw values (default true) -max-concurrent int
+        Use Excel-compatible formulas instead of raw values for calculated fields (default true) -max-concurrent int
         Number of concurrent requests when loading rosters (default 5) -output-dir string